mglush/mglush/README.md

 7) [Seasonal ARIMA](https://github.com/mglush/seasonal_arima).
 8) [Ping Utility](https://github.com/mglush/ping-utility).
 9) Buffer Pool Manager in C++ -- part of a CMU educational resource, unable to share code, but feel free to ask me questions!
-10) [B+ Tree Index in C++](https://github.com/mglush/thread_synch) -- part of a CMU educational resource, unable to share code, but feel free to ask me questions!
+10) B+ Tree Index in C++ -- part of a CMU educational resource, unable to share code, but feel free to ask me questions!
-11) [Simple Shell in C](https://github.com/mglush/simple_shell) -- will be able to make the repo public at the end of Spring 2023.
+11) [Simple Shell Implementation in C](https://github.com/mglush/simple_shell) -- will be able to make the repo public at the end of Spring 2023.
-12) Thread Synchronization Primitives (C++) -- will be able to make the repo public at the end of Spring 2023.
+12) [Thread Synchronization Primitives in C++](https://github.com/mglush/thread_synch) -- will be able to make the repo public at the end of Spring 2023.

 ## University Coursework
 Computer Science: